Pay in person

 Why did I receive a toll invoice or notice?

-A toll invoice or notice is a bill for unpaid travel on a toll road.
 In this video, you’ll learn about why you might receive one and how to avoid it.
 If you’re experiencing financial difficulty and are having trouble paying for a toll invoice or notice, the Linkt Assist team may be able to help.